The Black Forest biosphere area

 This landscape is mainly characterized by numerous forests, meadows, small settlements and stream valleys and is part of a true cultural landscape.

 This area is one of the main meeting places for Allmendwiesen, which can only be seen in this way in a biosphere area.
 The Große Wiesental is located between Zell and Feldberg.

 This part of the area was mainly shaped by high valleys and the last ice age.

 With its numerous moors and flat knolls, the Upper Hotzenwald shows the diversity of the Black Forest.

 This valley is known for its mountain landscapes, slopes and rocks.

 Capture the biosphere in the picture

-In the biosphere area the visitor will find countless breathtaking photo motifs.
-Nicola Lederer has made a helpful contribution to make the picture unique "Photography for beginners" created.
+In the biosphere reserve, visitors will find countless breathtaking photo opportunities.
+To make the picture unique, Nicola Lederer has a helpful contribution "Photography for beginners" created.